-Dr. Austin joined the faculty of UNT in 2001 after several years of teaching at Louisiana State University.
+Stephen F. Austin joined the faculty of UNT in 2001 after several years of teaching at Louisiana State University.
 He teaches applied voice and vocal pedagogy.
-Dr. Austin received a masters degree in vocal performance from UNT and continued his studies at the University of Iowa where he earned the Ph.D. in voice science from the Department of Communication Disorders under the direction of Dr. Ingo Titze.
+He earned a master’s degree in vocal performance from UNT and continued his studies at the University of Iowa where he received a PhD in voice science from the Department of Communication Disorders under the direction of Dr. Ingo Titze.
 His unique training in performance and voice science has placed Dr. Austin at the forefront of interdisciplinary work in voice science and vocal pedagogy.

-Dr. Austin is recognized for his contribution to the vocal pedagogy literature through his column that he created for the JOURNAL OF SINGING, called ‘Provenance’.
+Dr. Austin is recognized for his singular contribution to the literature in vocal pedagogy through his column that he created for the Journal of Singing, ‘Provenance’.
 He published almost 60 articles in 15 years on the historical principles of voice teaching as derived from the writings of important and eminent teachers of the past.
-Those articles have recently been released in book form by Inside View Press – Provenance: Historic Voice Pedagogy Viewed through a Contemporary Lens, and is available at: http://www.voiceinsideview.com.
+Those articles have recently been released in book form by Inside View Press – Provenance: Historic Voice Pedagogy Viewed through a Contemporary Lens which is available at: http://www.voiceinsideview.com.

 Dr. Austin is known as an excellent teacher and known for his ability to clarify for the voice teaching community the complexities of voice science and to make it applicable to the studio teacher and singer.
-His articles on this subject have been published in AUSTRALIAN VOICE, the journal of the Australian National Association of Teachers of Singing and in the JOURNAL OF SINGING.
-His scientific research has focused on the articulatory behavior of classically trained singers and has been published in the JOURNAL OF VOICE.
-He is a member of the editorial board of the Journal of Singing, and has served on the Voice Science Advisory Committee of NATS.
-He has served as a member of the Science Advisory Committee of the Voice Foundation where he was awarded the prestigious Van A Lawrence fellowship award.
-Most notably, Dr. Austin is a successful teacher and has students singing professionally in this country and in Europe and with more than a dozen former students in faculty positions around the USA.
+His articles on this subject have been published in Australian Voice, the official publication of the Australian National Association of Teachers of Singing, the Choral Journal, and in the Journal of Singing.
+His scientific research has focused on the articulatory behavior of classically trained singers and has been published in the Journal of Voice.
+He is a member of the editorial board of the Journal of Singing and serves on the Voice Science Advisory Committee of NATS.
+He has served as a member of the Science Advisory Committee of the Voice Foundation where he was awarded the prestigious Van A. Lawrence fellowship award.
+Most notably, Dr. Austin is a successful teacher and has students singing professionally in this country and in Europe and with more than a dozen former students in faculty positions around the United States.

 For a complete summary of his professional activities, please go to: